 Galway under Siege

-The mid-17th century saw the Galwegians in a bitter 9 month siege against Oliver Cromwellian’s army.
-The Cromwellian army were unable to destroy or overcome the sturdy walls which had been fortified further in anticipation of an attack, so they laid siege on the town.
+In the mid-17th century, the Galwegians were in a bitter nine-month siege against Oliver Cromwell’s army.
+The Cromwellian army could not destroy or overcome the sturdy walls, fortified further in anticipation of an attack, so they laid siege to the town.
 This meant that they surrounded the walls of Galway and prevented commerce and communication with the outside world.

-Forty years later, in 1691 the next major attack was made on the town from the Williamite army after their success in the battle of Aughrim in 1691.
+Forty years later, in 1691, the Williamite army made the next major attack on the town after their success in the battle of Aughrim.

 The Penal Laws

-The Irish Penal Laws of 1695 were introduced which were attempted to force Irish Catholics to accept the Church of Ireland.
+The Irish Penal Laws of 1695 were introduced to force Irish Catholics to accept the Church of Ireland.

-The laws were extremely restrictive and attempted to end Catholicism in Ireland.
-One of the most famous laws forbade Catholic schools or Catholic teachers from working in schools.
-In response to this the phenomenon of ‘Hedge schools‘ were born.
-The schools were called this because they were often taught on the side of roads in hidden locations due to the illegal nature of it.
-It was a form of rebellion seen as a way of preserving Irish culture, and while not exclusive to Galway, was most popular in rural areas.
+The laws were highly restrictive and attempted to end Catholicism in Ireland.
+One of the most famous laws forbade Catholic schools or teachers from working in schools.
+In response, the ‘Hedge schools’ phenomenon was born.
+The schools were called this because they were often taught on the side of roads in hidden locations due to their illegal nature.
+It was a form of rebellion seen as a way of preserving Irish culture, and while not exclusive to Galway, it was most popular in rural areas.

 18th Century

-The 18th century saw more peaceful times as the Battle of Aughrim was considered the last great battle in Ireland.
-Aughrim is a village in county Galway and the Williamites had won this battle in 1691 before taking over the city.
+The 18th century saw more peaceful times, as the Battle of Aughrim was considered the last great battle in Ireland.
+Aughrim is a village in County Galway, and the Williamites won this battle in 1691 before taking over the city.

-While there were no major wars it was a century of great suffering in Ireland and Galway .
-There was a wealth imbalance, many of the upper class citizens were Protestant landlords who were now building beautiful townhouses instead of defensive castles.
+While there were no significant wars, there was a century of great suffering in Ireland and Galway.
+There was a wealth imbalance, and many of the upper-class citizens were Protestant landlords who were now building beautiful townhouses instead of defensive castles.

-This imbalance was aggravated by the Great Famine of 1845 when the potato blight saw as many as 1 million people die and another 1 to 2 million more emigrate to North America and Great Britain.
+This imbalance was aggravated by the Great Famine of 1845 when the potato blight caused as many as 1 million people to die and another 1 to 2 million toemigrate to North America and Great Britain.

-Galway, especially its remote towns and villages were some of the largest communities in Ireland where the Irish culture and language thrived.
-But with death and emigration targeting these rural communities in particular, the Great Famine caused a sharp decline of traditional Irish customs and the language began to die out.
+Galway, especially its remote towns and villages, were some of the largest communities in Ireland, and the Irish culture and language thrived there.
+However, with death and emigration targeting these rural communities in particular, the Great Famine caused a sharp decline in traditional Irish customs, and the language began to die out.

 History of Galway: 19th Century Galway

-The 19th century saw the relaxation of the penal laws, the majority of which were removed in 1793, with the last significant laws being removed in 1829.
-They were all technically removed during the Government Act of 1920 which removed any which may have still been in existence.
+The 19th century saw the relaxation of penal laws, most of which were removed in 1793, with the last significant laws removed in 1829.
+They were all technically removed during the Government Act of 1920, removing any that still exists.

-Prosperity would return to Galway as railway lines were built connecting the city to other major places in Ireland in 1850.
-The creation of the ‘Queens university of Ireland’ in 1845, which is now known as University of Galway was another major boost to Connacht and provided a reason for young educated people to remain in the West for further education.
+Prosperity returned to Galway in 1850 as railway lines connected the city to other significant places in Ireland.
+The creation of the ‘Queens University of Ireland in 1845, now known as the University of Galway, was another significant boost to Connacht and provided a reason for young, educated people to remain in the West for further education.

 1868: Kylemore Abbey was built

 Kylemore Abbey was originally built as a manor house in 1868 as a romantic gesture for his wife by Mitchell Henry, a wealthy doctor from London.
-They had spent time there in the 1840’s during their honeymoon and Henry admired the beautiful wilderness of the Irish countryside.
+During their honeymoon, They spent time there in the 1840s, and Henry admired the beautiful wilderness of the Irish countryside.

 The building was sold to another wealthy family before being purchased by Belgian nuns whose original abbey was destroyed during WWII.
-They converted it into an abbey and it remained a Catholic school for girls for 90 years as both an international boarding school and day school for locals.
+They converted it into an abbey, and it remained a Catholic school for girls for 90 years, both an international boarding school and a day school for locals.

-Since the 1970’s they have been open for public tours and nature walks for the flower garden and kitchen garden.
+Since the 1970s, they have been open for public tours and nature walks in the flower and kitchen gardens.

 Kylemore Abbey is about 18km from the picturesque town of Clifden.
-Why not take a tour by watching the video below!
+Watch the video below to take a tour!

 1869: The First Galway horse race